henrycatalinismith/666a.se/app/pages/going-open-source.en.md

 So whether you're a designer, or a developer, or maybe you speak a bunch of languages and can help with translating, or whatever else, don't be a stranger.
 I'm available at [henry@666a.se](mailto:henry@666a.se) in addition to the various tools and platforms listed above.
 Even just [joining the Discord](https://discord.com/invite/Xgb6a5wQAj) to hang out is a great start.

 In the meantime, do us both a favour and share this somewhere!
-You starring [the repo on GitHub](https://github.com/666ase/666a), for example, might even be the start of a butterfly effect that leads to another new union campaign somewhere!
-Let's see what happens!